nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `ladd 1 recurring/23 Nov 2022 date/30 jan 2022 time/0900-1100 subject/Math rates/37.50` adds the recurring lesson with the specified details and outstanding fees is assumed to be `$0.00`.
+* `ladd 1 recurring/23 Nov 2022 date/30 jan 2022 time/0900-1100 subject/Math rates/37.50` adds a recurring lesson that
+  starts on 30 Jan 2022 and ends on 23 Nov 2022 to the 1st student in the displayed student list.

 * `ladd 1 recurring/ date/30 jan 2022 time/0900-1100 subject/Math rates/37.50 f/250`
   adds the recurring lesson with an outstanding fee of `$250.00`.